 Hearty, spicy and absolutely delicious Paneer and white bean curry.
 It’s great to serve with any Indian bread or rice.

 So for the second day of this week’s ‘BM – MasterChef’, I made this delicious Paneer and White bean curry.
 This recipe is packed with beans, cheese, spinach, spices and lots of flavor.
 I served it with yogurt flatbread and rice.
 It tasted great either way.My plan wasn’t to cook Indian dishes from MasterChef series but there were only a few vegetarian dishes to choose from.
 I didn’t want to make any sweet preparations after baking for the bake-a-thon series last month.
-So this vegetable curry sounded just perfect for me to try.

 This curry is literally packed with protein – as written this recipe had 3 types of beans, halloumi cheese and lentils.
 I thought that was a little too much, so I ended up using only cannellini beans and paneer.
 I liked this combo quite a bit.This Paneer and white bean curry is made with a tomato base and is spiced with the usual spices – cumin, coriander and garam masala.
 I added a splash of heavy cream to make the curry nice and creamy.
 Leftovers tasted even better the next day.
 This is a great recipe to make for a party.
 Lets check out what my fellow marathoners have cooked today for BM# 96.

 - 1 Medium Onion, finely chopped

 - 1 tsp Ginger+garlic paste

 - 1 tsp Ground Coriander

 - 1 tsp Ground Cumin

 - ½~1 tsp Red Chili powder